elastic/cloud-on-k8s/docs/design/0006-sidecar-health.md

 However Go binaries that do simple things are very fast to start and very reliable.
-From that we could admit that the probability to have a failure in the sidecar that runs a simple go binary is very low comparing to have an Elasticsearch failure.
+From that we could admit that the probability to have a failure in the sidecar that runs a simple go binary is very low compared to have an Elasticsearch failure.

 Another challenge is to take into account that some sidecar errors are to be expected when ES is not ready yet.